microsoft/vscode-dev-containers/README.md

 - `containers` - Dev container definition folders.
 - `container-templates` - Templates for creating your own container definitions in your project or for contributing back to this repository.
+- `repository-configurations` - Dev container definitions working on a cloned copy of specific, public source code repository (rather than general purpose).

 ## Common Questions